KrisMarboe/DTUCourseViewer/README.md

 - Make this README-file better
 - Make the colors of each department unique
 - The whole page could use a facelift as we are no longer in 1990..
+- Add information page
+- Might be nice if course search just displays label of the course instead of building the focussed network

 ### Important
-- Fix the "search" input in dat.gui.
-This includes:
-  - Add functionality to search for other than course number
-  - Add functionality to show possible courses which match the inputted characters for easier search
-  - Fix that "backspace" and "escape" still revert the graphs to previous states when inside text-field
 - Add admin-page (would be super useful for changing stuff such as colors of the departments)
   - This is actually native to django-apps, so maybe try to build repository as a django project instead (might be tedious)
-- Add instructions section to the top bar
+- Add option to "ctrl+click" to open new page of the course site

+### In progress